dmanzer2/vorex/_posts/2015-04-08-9-quick-tips-about-gaining-visibility-into-your-teams-efficiency.md

 tags:
 ---

 When managing your team, one key to success is efficiency.
 Wasted time and a lack of overall productivity not only cost the company money, but can also slow down projects and cause friction within your team.
-Here are nine tips to help you successfully track and measure your team’s efficiency.<!--more-->
+Here are nine tips to help you successfully track and measure your team’s efficiency.

 1. **How Much Work Is Being Completed?**